rlankhorst/zip-recipes/README.md

 8. Voila!
 Your new recipe can easily be styled with CSS, to look however you would like.

 == Changelog ==
+4.1.0.11 No need to upgrade.
+Just added support for version WP 3.1

+* Added support for WordPress 3.1.
+* No need to upgrade.

 4.1.0.10 Support for 4.1 and database fix

 * Fixed issue where database would not be created if it didn't already exist (with prior install of ZipList Recipe Plugin).